genicam/harvesters/README.rst

     ia = h.create_image_acquirer(list_index=0)

-You can connect the same device passing more unique information to the method.
-In the following case, we specify a serial number of the target device:
+You can connect the same remote device passing more unique information to the method.
+In the following case, we specify a serial number of the target remote device:

 .. code-block:: python

     ia = h.create_image_acquirer(serial_number='SN_InterfaceA_0')

-You can specify a target device using properties that are provided through the ``device_info_list`` property of the ``Harvester`` class object.
-Note that it is invalid if the specifiers gives you two ore more devices.
-Please specify sufficient information so that the combination gives you a qunique target device.
+You can specify a target remote device using properties that are provided through the ``device_info_list`` property of the ``Harvester`` class object.
+Note that it is invalid if the specifiers gives you two ore more remote devices.
+Please specify sufficient information so that the combination gives you a unique target remote device.

 We named the image acquirer object ``ia`` in the above example but in a practical occasion, you may give it a purpose oriented name like ``ia_face_detection``.
 Note that a camera itself does NOT acquirer/receive images but it just transmits them.
 In a machine vision application, there should be two roles at least: One transmits images and the other acquires them.
-The ``ImageAcquirer`` class objects play the latter role and it holds a camera as the ``device`` object, the source of images.
+The ``ImageAcquirer`` class objects play the latter role and it holds a camera as the ``remote_device`` object, the source of images.

 Anyway, then now we start image acquisition: